-The most complete portrait of the Monk-Overton collaboration is in Sam Stephenson’s The Jazz Loft Project: Photographs and Tapes of W. Eugene Smith from 821 Sixth Avenue, 1957-1965 , which has transcriptions of rehearsal tapes made by Overton’s obsessive friend W. Eugene Smith.
+Hall Overton was Thelonious Monk’s arranger for several big band concerts including The Thelonious Monk Orchestra at Town Hall.
+Sam Stephenson’s book The Jazz Loft Project: Photographs and Tapes of W. Eugene Smith from 821 Sixth Avenue, 1957-1965 includes transcriptions of rehearsal tapes made by photographer W. Eugene Smith.
 While planning the arrangements together, Overton describes to Monk the effect his now-famous transcription of Monk’s solo on “Little Rootie Tootie” will have on the horn players: “Boy, I tell you, they are going to sweat their balls off.”

 The six major recorded Overton compositions are historical documents of austere beauty: Symphony No. 2, Second String Quartet, Cello Sonata, Viola Sonata, Sonorities for Orchestra, and Pulsations.

 Overton said of his approach: